Jeppe-T-K/LG-competition/docs/simulator.md

 # LG Simulator

 When referring to the simulator, we mean the Unity build of the game that you are able to interact with using http requests.

-# Setup

-## Docker
-The easiest way to get started is to use Docker and fetch the simulator image.

-To to this, bla bla

-## Linux binary

-# Interacting with the simulator

 ## HTTP API